Originally published: 20th July 2018.

 Next install the VCP driver:

-Put device firmware folder (20180718 or later) in a folder called odroid on your desktop.
+Put the device firmware folder (20180727 in this example) in a folder called odroid on your desktop.

 cd to Desktop/odroid/